itsoneword/BuyMeACoffe_new/README.md

 # Sample Hardhat Project
 # This is the first commitment!
-123
+# This is the 2nd commitment - testing GIThub extention

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.